Moebits/discord-bots-basic/readme.md

-Writing a simple discord bot in multiple languages!
+Writing a simple discord bot in several languages